GibsonFarabow/GitHub_QAC201/README.txt

-This repository contains my work for Applied Data Analysis (QAC 201) at Wesleyan University.
+This repository contains my work for Applied Data Analysis (QAC 201) at Wesleyan University, spring of 2019, and is currently a work in progress.

 It is a project based course, and my project is to examine data from the Outlook on Life Surveys to investigate the association between American political interest and faith in Congress.